Female Genital Mutilation (FGM) Practice Guidance

 International Prevalence of FGM

-The heat map below shows some of the most prevalent areas of Africa where FGM is practiced.
+The heat map below shows some of the most prevalent areas of Africa where FGM is practised.
 More information can be obtained from Female Genital Mutilation (FGM) Statistics published by UNICEF.

 List of countries where female genital mutilation is prevalent